DaoCloud/DaoCloud-docs/docs/en/docs/download/modules/spidernet.md

 ## Validation

-In the directory where the offline installation package and verification file are downloaded, Run the following command to verify the integrity:
+In the directory where the offline installation package and verification file are downloaded, run the following command to verify the integrity:

 ```sh
 echo "$(cat spidernet_v0.5.0_amd64_checksum.sha512sum)" | sha512sum -c